 Chaba Zentai (b.
-1970) was elected as a member of the Management Board by the Supervisory Council on October 1, 2012.
-His appointment is subject to the approval of the CBR.
+1970) was appointed as a member of the Management Board in October 2012.
 Mr. Zentai has served as Senior Vice President and the Head of Regional Network Department of VTB since May 2011.
 From 2007 to 2011, Mr. Zentai served as head of the small and medium-sized business segment and then as head of the medium-sized and regional corporate business segment at OJSC Alfa-Bank.
 From 2000 to 2007, he worked at Citibank (Hungary), where he successively served as Director, a member of the Managing Committee of Corporate Banking, Head of Commercial Banking and a member of Citibank's top management.
 From 1998 to 2000, Mr. Zentai worked for ABN AMRO, where he successively served as Chairman of the Management Board of ABN AMRO Equipment Leasing (Hungary) and a member of the Board of Directors of ABN AMRO Pension Fund (Hungary).
 From 1995 to 1998 he worked at GE Capital in Hungary, where he served as a sales and product manager of the Hungarian leasing subsidiary, and later in the office of GE Capital in the United States.
 He also established a leasing branch of GE Capital in Hungary and was appointed as Deputy Chairman of the Hungarian Leasing Association.
 Mr. Zentai graduated from GE Capital University in 1997.
 He holds a Diploma in Marketing from College of Modern Business Studies (1998) and a Diploma in Management Studies and an MBA from Buckinghamshire Chilterns University College (2000 and 2005, respectively).